-- Promotes data utilization in order to improve performance of providers and stakeholders.
+- Promotes data utilization in order to improve the performance of providers and stakeholders.

-- Gathered data via online surveys/assessments, phone interviews and online mode of communications.
+- Gathered data via online surveys/assessments, phone interviews, and online modes of communication.

-- Accumulated all the data and analyses in to scientific research paper with intentions for publications.
+- Accumulated all the data and analyses into a scientific research paper with intentions for publication.

 - Worked with Product Managers to integrate evaluation results to improve Energy Efficiency Portfolio Performance.

-- Worked cooperatively with other California IOU, Regulatory staffs, their evaluation consultants and other stakeholders on statewide research projects managed either by PG&E, other IOUs or the CPUC.
+- Worked cooperatively with other California IOUs, Regulatory staff, their evaluation consultants, and other stakeholders on statewide research projects managed either by PG&E, other IOUs, or the CPUC.